pts/tinyveracrypt/README.txt

 harder to forensically recover a deleted LUKS key than a deleted VeraCrypt key.

 Q6.
-Can tinyveracrypt open an encryptee volume created by tinyveracrypt, VeraCrypt or TrueCrypt?
+Can tinyveracrypt open an encrypted volume created by tinyveracrypt, VeraCrypt or TrueCrypt?
 """"""""""""""""""""""""""""""""""""""
 tinyveracrypt can open encrypted volumes created by tinyveracrypt.

-tinyveracrypt can open encrypted volumes created by VeraCrypt or Truecrypy if the volume was created with the default settings of VeraCrypt 1.17 (PBKDF2 of SHA-512, and AES in XTS mode (i.e. aes-xts-plain64)) or with the proper settings of Truecrypt >= 5.0.
+tinyveracrypt can open encrypted volumes created by VeraCrypt or TrueCrypt if the volume was created with the default settings of VeraCrypt 1.17 (PBKDF2 of SHA-512, and AES in XTS mode (i.e. aes-xts-plain64)) or with the proper settings of Truecrypt >= 5.0.
 More code needs to be written for